South African Police Service: Vehicles

 Through the early-1990s, the police were equipped with smoke and tear-gas dispensing vehicles, tank trucks with water cannons, vehicles that dispensed barbed wire or razor wire to cordon off areas, and a number of rotor and fixed wing aircraft for surveillance, ground force management, rapid deployment of Task Force and specialist teams to crime scenes and VIP personnel movements.

-The RG-12 'Nyala' is on the most commonly used armoured vehicle of the service.
-The Casspir Mine-Resistant Ambush Protected Vehicle is another notable vehicle used by the police.
+The RG-12 'Nyala' is one of the most commonly used armored vehicles of the service.
+The Casspir Mine-Resistant Ambush Protected Vehicle is another notable vehicle used by SAPS.